Feed 'em and Weep

 Feed 'em and Weep is a 1938 Our Gang short comedy film directed by Gordon Douglas.
-It was the 166th Our Gang short (167th episode, 78th talking short, and 79th talking episode) that was released.
+It was the 166th Our Gang short to be released.

 Plot

 It is Mr. Hood's birthday, and he has been eagerly anticipating a quiet dinner at home with his family, his lunch consisted only of "a lettuce sandwich on gluten bread."
 Darla then mentions that she has invited her friends to the celebration: Alfalfa, Porky, and Philip.
 The well-meaning trio drive Mr. Hood to distraction with loud and interminable choruses of "Happy Birthday, Mr. Hood."
 Then they present their ill-conceived presents: a frog, a duck, and a cat.
 When the kids are not arguing over their favorite comic-strip characters, they are busily devouring Mr. Hood's birthday dinner.
 Mr. Hood, disgusted over the whole affair, declares he is going out to get a bite to eat and leaves.